killroyboy/ambient2pwsweather/README.md

 Customize the configuration by copying the `config/default.json` file to `config/local.json` and then editing your settings.
 If you edit default.json directly, it is likely that future versions of *ambient2pwsweather* will overwrite your customizations.
 Alternatively, you can use environment variables to override specific configuration variables.

-Open a command line window (`terminal` on MacOS or follow [these instructions](https://www.lifewire.com/command-prompt-2625840) for Windows) and issue the following commands within the yts-downloader directory:
+Open a command line window (`terminal` on MacOS or follow [these instructions](https://www.lifewire.com/command-prompt-2625840) for Windows) and issue the following commands within the *ambient2pwsweather* directory:

 ```js
 npm install